smart-data-models/dataModel.WaterDistributionManagementEPANET/README.md

 - [Tank](https://github.com/smart-data-models/dataModel.WaterDistributionManagementEPANET/blob/master/Tank/README.md).
 This entity contains a harmonised description of a generic tank made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.

 - [Valve](https://github.com/smart-data-models/dataModel.WaterDistributionManagementEPANET/blob/master/Valve/README.md).
 This entity contains a harmonised description of a generic Valve made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.

+- [WaterNetwork](https://github.com/smart-data-models/dataModel.WaterDistributionManagementEPANET/blob/master/WaterNetwork/README.md).
+This entity contains a harmonised description of a generic network made for the Water Network Management domain.
+This entity is primarily associated with the water network management vertical and related IoT applications.